 - Terminal 2G: blue gate

-Charles de Gaulle to Paris by Public Transportation
+Public Transportation from Charles de Gaulle to Paris

 Train from CDG to Paris (RER B Paris) – The Fastest

-If you take the train from Charles de Gaulle to Paris, then you can continue your journey with the Parisian Metro with the same ticket to reach your final destination.
-Check out our Paris by Metro post and learn how to use the Parisian Metro like a pro.
+If you take the train from Charles de Gaulle to Paris, then you can continue your journey with the Parisian Metro to your final destination.
+Check out our quick guide to Paris by Metro to learn how to use the Parisian Metro like a pro.

-WARNING: RER B is operated by SNCF (from Paris CDG to Gare du Nord) and by RATP (from Gare du Nord to south).
-Please note that during strike days the intersection SNCF – RATP is usually interrupted.
-In this case, take the RER B to Gare du Nord where the train has its terminus.
-Then, at Gare du Nord go downstairs one floor to continue your journey with the metro (lines 4 and 5) or two floors to continue your journey with another RER B or RER D. In both cases, you can use the same ticket until the end of your journey.
+GOOD TO KNOW: The RER B is operated by SNCF (from Paris CDG to Gare du Nord) and by RATP (from Gare du Nord to the south).
+Please note that during transportation strikes in Paris, the intersection SNCF – RATP is usually interrupted.
+In this case, take the RER B to Gare du Nord, where the train has its terminus.
+Then, at Gare du Nord, go downstairs one floor to continue your journey with the metro (lines 4 and 5) or two floors to continue your journey with another RER B or RER D. In both cases, you can use the same ticket until the end of your journey.

 Roissy Bus from Charles de Gaulle to Paris – Comfort on a Budget

-Roissy Bus is a shuttle bus that goes from Opéra de Garnier in Paris to Charles de Gaulle airport.
-This CDG shuttle bus can be used with the Navigo Pass (zones 1-5), which is definitely an advantage for locals in Paris.
+Roissy Bus is a shuttle bus that travels from Opéra de Garnier in Paris to Charles de Gaulle airport and vice-versa.
+This CDG shuttle bus can be used with the Navigo Pass (zones 1-5), which is definitely advantageous for locals in Paris.